 To cycle a new planted tank, one needs to add a source of ammonia.
 This can be some fish food that starts rotting as well as diluted store-bought ammonia.
 Ammonia is the food source for beneficial bacteria that will start to grow.
 Plants also eat ammonia, so keep the concentration around 2ppm.

+Keep reading to find out how to create a cycled tank with plants in it.
 Cycling a planted tank is a bit different from cycling a “regular” aquarium.
 If you make mistakes during this cycling process, you risk adding fish to an unsafe environment.
-Therefore, it’s extra important to know what you are doing.
-But do not worry!
-I’ll make sure to explain everything that you need to know right on this page of my site, let’s dive straight in!

 The first thing that you should do is add water to your tank, add a filter (and turn it on) and plant your plants.
 You do not have to wait with adding plants to a new tank.
 You can basically set up the entire tank, except for the fish.
 The new tank is not safe for fish yet, that’s what the cycle is for.